labdevgen/3Dpredictor/README.md

  only CTCF sites inbetween contacting loci and distance between them will be used.

-learning algorithm - you can change this in the Predictor module:
+learning algorithm - you can change this in the _Predictor.py_ module:

     '''python
     def train(self,alg = xgboost.XGBRegressor(n_estimators=100,max_depth=9,subsample=0.7
     '''

-Also set folders name for validating results in Predictor module
+Also set folders name for validating results in _Predictor.py_ module

     '''python
     dump = True, out_dir = "/mnt/scratch/ws/psbelokopytova/201905031108polinaB/3DPredictor/out/models/"